-We're not sure what causes postpartum psychosis, but you're more at risk if you:
+It's not clear what causes postpartum psychosis, but you're more at risk if you:

-If you're at high risk of developing postpartum psychosis, you should have specialist care during pregnancy and be seen by a perinatal psychiatrist.
+If you're at high risk of developing postpartum psychosis, you should have specialist care during or before pregnancy and be seen by a perinatal psychiatrist.

 You should have a pre-birth planning meeting at around 32 weeks of pregnancy with everyone involved in your care.
 This includes your partner, family or friends, mental health professionals, your midwife, obstetrician, health visitor and GP.